MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-TeamsEnvironmentConfig.md

 PS C:\> Set-TeamsEnvironmentConfig -TeamsEnvironmentName TeamsChina
 ```

-Sets environment as Gallatin China in local machine and when connect-microsoftteams is run, authentication will happen in Gallatin China cloud and Microsoft Teams module will connect to Gallatin environment.
+Sets the environment as Gallatin China on a local machine and when Connect-MicrosoftTeams is run, authentication will happen in the Gallatin China cloud and Microsoft Teams module will connect to the Gallatin environment.

 ### Example 2
 ```powershell